talhamehboob10/talhamehboob10.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: I design distributed software systems with special emphasis on sustainability
+subtitle: I Design Distributed Software Systems with special emphasis on Sustainability

 profile:
   align: left
   image: prof_pic.jpg
   image_circular: false # crops the image to make it circular
   more_info: >
     <p>KEB 206</p>